signalfx/lambda-csharp/README.md

     }
 }
 ```

+Please note that:
-Note that `SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper` extends `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
-Also, the lambda context object `Amazon.Lambda.Core.ILambdaContext` from which default metric dimensions are derived is not available in the Web API Controllers layer on down.
+  * `SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper` extends `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
+  * The Lambda context object `Amazon.Lambda.Core.ILambdaContext` that provides metric dimensions is not available in the Web API Controllers layer on down.

-### Step 5: Send custom metric from the Lambda function (optional)
+## (Optional) Step 5: Send custom metrics from the Lambda function

-Below is an example of sending user-defined metrics (i.e. custom metrics) from withing a directly defined Lambda handler method.
-The lambda context object is available.
+1. Review the following example to understand how to custom metrics from a defined Lambda handler when the Lambda context object is available:

 ```cs
 using com.signalfuse.metrics.protobuf;